INEOS Automotive partners with The HALO Trust to develop the Grenadier

 “The life-saving work undertaken by HALO is phenomenal.
 Those engineers who went to Angola a few years ago were inspired by the dedication and skill they saw and were excited by the insights they gained.
 This feedback has been vital to us as we have developed the Grenadier.”
 Dirk Heilmann, CEO of INEOS Automotive.

-Over the next 12 months, more than 130 second-phase prototypes are being deployed as part of the Grenadier’s ongoing worldwide 1.1 million mile testing and development program.
+Over the next 12 months, more than 130 second-phase prototypes are being deployed as part of the Grenadier’s ongoing worldwide 1.8 million kilometre testing and development programme.
 This will help to assess the on and off-road capabilities of the Grenadier as well as the ease of service and repair in the field.